inetum-orleans/docker-devbox-ddb/docs/features/traefik.md

 - `mapped_certs_directory`: The directory in which certificates are generated (public and private key)
     - type: string
     - default: /cert
-- `ssl_config_template`: The template for the traefik configuration file
+- `ssl_config_template`: The Jinja template for the traefik configuration file registering CFSSL SSL certificates.
     - type: string
     - default: /cert